lkmcelik/calorify/TERMS_OF_SERVICE.md

 ## 3. Account Registration

 ### Requirements
-- You must be at least 13 years old to use Calorify
+- You must be at least9years old to use Calorify
 - You must provide accurate and complete information
 - You are responsible for maintaining account security
 - One person per account (no account sharing)